Moibrahi7/U4S1-BooleanExpressions/ReadMe.md

 * Create a program that takes a user input as a number
 * Check the number, if it is equal to 7, the program should print to the user "That's lucky!"
-* If after checking the number and it is not equal to 7, print to the user "That's unlucky!"
+* If after checking the number, and it is not equal to 7, print to the user "That's unlucky!"

 Your program is working correctly, if when run, the following is the output: